-The Management of HMOs Regulations 2006 and The Licensing and Management of Houses in Multiple Occupation and Other Houses (Additional Provisions) Regulations 2007 apply to HMOs and detail full responsibilities of managers and occupiers.
+The Management of HMOs Regulations 2006 and The Licensing and Management of Houses in Multiple Occupation and Other Houses (Additional Provisions) Regulations 2007 apply to HMOs, including certain converted blocks of flats and detail full responsibilities of managers and occupiers.
 Failure by a manager to comply with the regulations may result in prosecution.

-• (except for those HMOs which are fully converted into self-contained flats where conversion work does NOT fully comply with the building standard of the 1991 Building Regulations AND more than 1/3rd of the flats are rented.).
+(buildings that are converted into self-contained flats where conversion work does NOT fully comply with the building standard of the 1991 Building Regulations AND more than 1/3rd of the flats are rented.).

-Responsibilities of the manager
+3.2 Responsibilities of the manager